trevorsee/2017-website-archive/_projects/roadmap-reporter.markdown

 **Collections**
 <br>
-Saved Reports can be sorted into Collections and viewed with a targeted context ("JS weekly meeting").
-Using collections gives some amount of context before clickthrough, to “prime” a question that needs answered before clickthrough.
-Rather than "browsing" data.
+Saved Reports can be sorted into Collections and viewed with a targeted context, such as Weekly Meetings.
+Using collections gives some amount of context before clickthrough rather than wasting time browsing through data looking for what is relevant.
 {: .measure-wide .mt0 .mb5 }

 <img ix-path="trevorcarr-dot-info-roadmapreporter11.png"